kylelaker/kylelaker.com/cdc-linux-notes.md

  1. `kill` - Kill a process `kill -9 $PID`
  1. `who` - Show who is signed in
  1. `echo` - Print to `stdout` -- `echo 'This a test'`
+ 1. `lsof` - See all open file descriptors
+ 1. `tail -f` - Watch the end of a file
+ 1. `watch` - Run a command at specified intervals

 ## Identifying your box